VincentH-Net/azure-uno-dev-vm/src/azure-uno-dev-vm-windows/Readme.md

 - A native Entra ID account in the solution directory
 - This account is member of the Developers security group in the solution directory
 - A GitHub account
-- A personal AZD Sesion Host (a VM) has been created for you in the AZD Host Pool for the Azure region closest to you
+- A personal AVD Sesion Host (a VM) has been created for you in the AZD Host Pool for the Azure region closest to you
 - Your Entra ID account has been assigned to this Session Host

 Steps: